Could Joe Biden Test Positive For Coronavirus Following President Trump’s Results?

-As the public reels from the shock of President Donald Trump’s positive coronavirus diagnosis, fears are now turning to the health of former Vice President Joe Biden, who had been in proximity with Trump during their debate on Tuesday night.
+As the public reels from the news of President Donald Trump’s positive coronavirus diagnosis, fears are now turning to the health of former Vice President Joe Biden, who had been in proximity with Trump during their debate on Tuesday night.
 Though both candidates had gotten negative test results before the event, epidemiologists have warned that there is still cause for concern.

 According to The Guardian, experts have warned that since the president tested positive on Thursday, he was within the virus’s incubation period and would have been infectious at the time, despite his negative test results.